sr99622/libonvif/README.md

 -i host local ip address for binding discovery broadcast
 ```

-onvif-tui can be installed using pip
+onvif-tui can be installed using pipx

 ```
-pip install onvif-tui
+pipx install onvif-tui
 ```

 The application will run without any command line arguments.
 The username and password will be required for camera authentication.
 The -i argument is optional for situations where there are multiple network interfaces on the host computer.
 The -m argument is used to connect with a camera without using discovery.